-A varicocele is swelling in the scrotum due to a back up of blood in the main veins of the testicles.
+A varicocele is swelling in the scrotum associated with the backup of blood in the testicular vein.

 A varicocele is caused by a problem in the main vein of the testicle.
 Blood normally leaves the testicle through the spermatic vein.
 When this vein is not working properly, the blood gets backed up and the veins bulge.